myketronic/led_fan/README.md

 A single Missyou 23 cm device was tested: the fan itself has no markings to indicate a model or serial number.
 The box label is marked "MS25-D1(W)", and also “Model: MS2.”
 The files on the supplied micro SD card start with the byte signature/magic "EE31".
 The Windows-based software encoder package on the SD card defaults to model "F1", which produces a file format for this device (magic EE31) that played and displayed correctly on the device.
 Otherwise, there is no indication in the Windows software package that "F1" is the correct model designation for this device.

-One corroboration that "F1" is in fact the correct designation for this device, was upon connecting the mobile app to the fan, it displayed "F1" in the upper-right corner of the app and did not allow changing it.
+One corroboration that "F1" is in fact the correct designation for this device, is upon connecting the mobile app to the fan, it displays "F1" in the upper-right corner of the app and does not allow changing it.

 Installation requirements consist of: at least Python 3.10, and Python Pillow (PIL).
 The video converter uses the external programs ffmpeg and ffprobe.